 Almost everyone has mistakenly thrown a wool sweater into the washer in hot water or an acrylic sweater into a hot dryer and watched it shrink to nearly doll-size.
-This was one of the first laundry disasters I encountered as a kid helping with laundry.
-My mother had placed a red wool sweater in the laundry hamper as a reminder that it needed to be cleaned so she could hand wash it later.
-I was trying to be helpful and tossed it in the washer.
-Tragedy ensued.

-If this happens to you or to a loved one who is simply trying to help, before you discard the sweater or give it to your dog to wear, try this unshrinking technique that could save your clothing investment and your temper.
+If this happens to you or to a loved one who is simply trying to help before you discard the sweater or give it to your dog to wear, try this unshrinking technique that could save your clothing investment and your temper.

 This process will work better on protein or hair fibers like wool, cashmere, mohair than on man-made fibers like acrylic or polyester.
 Natural hair fibers have more give and ability to stretch than man-made fibers that are often heat-set to retain their shape.
 It won't hurt to try with a man-made fabric but the results may not be as good

 - Heavy bath towel

 First, when you take the sweater from the washer and see what has happened to your favorite wool sweater take a deep breath and stop.
 Never put the sweater in the dryer.
 A trip through a hot dryer will probably seal the sweater's fate as shrunken forever.